f5devcentral/f5-gsts-labs-ansible-cookbook/docs/class1/module3/lab09.rst

   ::

-   $ ansible-playbook -i inventory/hosts playbooks/lab3.9.yaml
+   $ ansible-playbook -i inventory/hosts playbooks/site.yaml

 If your playbook fails, that is to be expected.

-Now, change the ``inventory/group_vars/all.yaml`` file and add the following line.
+Now, change the ``inventory/hosts`` file and add the following fact to the `bigip` line.

   ::